TheBill2001/HeadsetKontrol/README.md

 ## Installing dependencies
 1. Arch Linux.

-   These package should pull in all needed Qt and other packages.
+   These packages should pull in all needed Qt and other packages.

    ```
    pacman -S extra-cmake-modules kirigami2 ki18n kconfig kdbusaddons knotifications kcoreaddons